Highlights

 Renowned for his longevity at the peak of the game, Javier Zanetti spent the entirety of his trophy-ladened career at Inter Milan between 1995 and 2014, as he went on to plunder 858 appearances for the Italian outfit.
 He might be the Champions League’s sixth-oldest goalscorer, but he was not known for his exploits in front of goal.

 It was his pronounced defending and exemplary behaviour that made him such a lovable figure at the Nerazzurri.
-Not only that but the fact that he continued to ply his trade until he turned 40 was a welcomed sight for their fans and was a show of the Argentine’s love for playing football and, more importantly, Inter.
+Not only that but the fact that he continued to ply his trade until he turned 40 was a welcome sight for their fans and was a show of the Argentine’s love for playing football and, more importantly, Inter.

 Related